Tutorial: Getting Started with the Engine

 # Adding Instruments

 The engine needs to be given the instruments that can be traded.
-We support spot and margined futures instruments.
+Add at least one Instrument and ensure it references the Fee Schedule and the two assets you created.

 Path: /Instrument/Spot